 According to a daughter who lost her mother, “Lives literally hinge on this data, so if they cannot get this accurate and display a clear, concise picture — a credible picture — of this data, you just throw your hands up and go, ‘What’s the point?’”

 Impacts decisions resources

 This underreporting is upsetting to families, but it also prevents the state from allocating appropriate levels of resources for testing and other medical decisions.
 It also leads one to wonder if the facilities are providing the care they claim.
-Families with questions or concerns regarding an elderly relative’s care may need to consult with a personal injury attorney who handles matters disputes with elder care facilities.
+Families with questions or concerns regarding an elderly relative’s care may need to consult with a San Antonio personal injury attorney who handles disputes with elder care facilities.